yuvaraj-venkataswamy/ERA-V1/session9/README.md

 ## Objective
 1. Build network that
   - has the architecture to C1C2C3C40 (No MaxPooling, but 3 convolutions, where the last one has a stride of 2 instead)
   - total RF must be more than 44
   - one of the layers must use Depthwise Separable Convolution
   - one of the layers must use Dilated Convolution
   - use GAP (compulsory):- add FC after GAP to target #of classes (optional)
 2. albumentation library and apply:
   - horizontal flip
   - shiftScaleRotate
   - coarseDropout (max_holes = 1, max_height=16px, max_width=16, min_holes = 1, min_height=16px, min_width=16px, fill_value=(mean of your dataset), mask_fill_value = None)
+3. Achieve 85% accuracy, as many epochs as you want.
+4. Total Params to be less than 200k.

 ## Dataset
+The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes.
+There are 50000 training images and 10000 test images.
+Classes include plane, car, bird, cat, deer, dog, frog, horse, ship and truck.

 ## Model